chain4travel/camino-docs/docs/guides/add-validator-with-curl.md

 ---
-sidebar_position: 5
+sidebar_position: 3
+title: Add a Validator Node with cURL
-description: How to add a validator node
+description: How to add a Validator Node with cURL
 ---

 # How to add a Validator Node with cURL